richardgaywood/paydata.org/content/sprawlrunners/downtime/downtime.md

 ## Lie low

-If you attracted an unusually breathtaking amount of attention on the last run, and the wrong people know it was you, you might need to skip town for a while until the heat dies down.
-This takes one of your actions.
-In extraordinary circumstances, it might even take multiple actions.
+If you attracted an unusually breathtaking amount of attention on the last run and so have a [Heat Die]({{< relref "heat_die.md" >}}), you will need to skip town for a while until the heat dies down.
+This takes one of your actions and clears the Heat Die.
+In extraordinary circumstances (a Heat Die of d10 or more), it might even take multiple actions.
 Be less obvious next time!

-I'll let you know if Lie Low is required.

 ## Long-term project